happy315/v1-clinic-search/README.md

 ## Docker

-It is very easy to install and deploy in a Docker container.

-By default, the Docker will expose port 3000, so change this within the Dockerfile if necessary.
+An elegant way to deploy images in docker container.
+The Docker will expose port 3000 (by default), change this within the Dockerfile if required.
 When ready, simply use the Dockerfile to build the image.

 ```sh
 Go to root directory